santisbon/icloud-flatpak/README.md

 ## License and Attribution

 This project is provided as-is.
-Icons must be downloaded from Icons8 (https://icons8.com/) and require attribution per their free license terms.

 iCloud is a trademark of Apple Inc. This is an unofficial third-party application not affiliated with Apple.